JulienPeloton/s4cmb/README.rst

 * Write Fortran interface.
 * Update the version of the package.
 * Link to Travis (make a branch for testing before...).
+* Add the dockerfile.
+* Link to pip.
 * Link to coverage.
 * Start the TOD module.